2a5A1Ghu1/equinox/README.md

     echo PLG_replaceTags("[staticpage_content:equinox_header_".$topic."]");
 }
 ```
+With this you can create a header for any topic you would like.
+Just create a static page with equinox_topic_topicid.

    B. Create a page with an id of "equinox_landing_logo" (The following will enable the demo content.
 You may put what ever you would like here.)
    ```